Overview of Interstitial Lung Cancer

 Lung Cancer Causes

-Smoking and second-hand smoker are a cause of lung cancer, but not everyone that has lung cancer was a smoker or was subjected to second-hand smoke.
+Smoking and second-hand smoke are a cause of lung cancer, but not everyone that has lung cancer was a smoker or was subjected to second-hand smoke.
 Physicians believe that smoking causes lung cancer because it damages the cells that line the lungs.
 When you first begin smoking, your body may try to repair the lungs, but after a little bit of time, then your cells also become damaged.

 There are a few types of lung cancer including small cell lung cancer and non-small cell lung cancer.
 Small cell lung cancer is typically only seen in heavy smokers.
 Non-small cell lung cancer is a way to describe many types of lung cancers that all act differently.